MatteoDiTucci/software-design/README.md

 ```

 Now the `main` method is more readable.
 Complexity (the for-loop) has not disappeared, it just moved from `App` to `FizzBuzz`.

+What do you mean by Complexity of the for-loop here?
+Cyclomatic complexity?
+Try
+introducing the concept of complexity (whichever definition(s) you prefer)
+before start to use it.

 However, such a shift becomes remarkable if applied to a codebase with many classes:
 * In the first approach, the for-cycle is repeated every time a piece of code interacts with `FizzBuzz`.
   In the second approach, we are guaranteed the for-cycle is written only once: inside `FizzBuzz`.